The Principal Dev – Masterclass for Tech Leads

 app.UseSwagger();

-At this point, you can spin up your application and view the generated Swagger document at /swagger/v1/swagger.json.
+At this point, you can launch your application and view the generated OpenAPI document at /swagger/v1/swagger.json.

-5. Optionally, insert the swagger-ui middleware if you want to expose interactive documentation, specifying the Swagger document(s) to power it from:
+Finally, you can optionally add the swagger-ui middleware to expose interactive documentation, specifying the OpenAPI document(s) to power it from:

 app.UseSwaggerUI(options =>